 Under the “first bite” or “one-bite theory," once someone knows his or her dog is generally aggressive and has attacked another person, they can be held liable for any subsequent attacks, no matter the case.
 If the dog has not previously attacked another person prior to your attack, a dog owner can be held liable for injuries under theories of:

 It is important you have a personal injury attorney on your case to help you navigate the complex dog bite laws.
 You should not have to suffer because another person could not control his or her aggressive dog.
 The cost of medical bills is a heavy burden.
 An experienced attorney could help you get the compensation you deserve.

 Fulton County Animal Services: This county agency takes care of animal issues that occur in Fulton County, including any strays.860 Marietta Boulevard NW

 Atlanta Humane Society: This nonprofit operates a shelter for abandoned and homeless animals.981 Howell Mill Road NW

 If you have been injured by a dog attack because of the negligence of its owner, contact a personal injury attorney at Balams Law Group.
-Emanuel Balams is a skilled Atlanta dog bite attorney would works with clients to ensure the best possible outcome in each case.
+ReShea Balams is a skilled Atlanta dog bite attorney would works with clients to ensure the best possible outcome in each case.

 Call (404) 445-2005 to schedule a free case evaluation.
 Balams Law Group represents dog bite victims in Fulton, DeKalb, Cobb, Clayton and Gwinnett Counties.